reframejs/reframe/docs/customization-manual.template.md

 As show in this document, every part of Reframe can be re-written to depend on `@repage` packages only.
 In turn, [Repage](https://github.com/brillout/repage) can progressively be overwritten over time as well.
-This means that we can eventually and over time get rid of the entire Reframe and Repage code.
+This means that we can eventually and over time get rid of the entire Reframe and the entire Repage code.